Software

 This page describes my past and present open source academic software projects.

-Verifiably Safe Reinforcement Learning Framework
+IBM Verifiably Safe Reinforcement Learning Framework

 A framework for applying formal methods to end-to-end reinforcement learning systems.